King Amedeo I of Spain, Duke of Aosta

 by Susan Flantzer © Unofficial Royalty 2018

 Born an Italian prince, Amedeo briefly reigned Spain as the only King of Spain from the House of Savoy.
-He was born on May 30, 1845, at the Royal Palace in Turin, Kingdom of Sardinia, now in Italy, and was the second of the three surviving sons and the third of the eight children of King Vittorio Emanuele II (King of Piedmont-Sardinia and later first King of Italy) and Archduchess Adelheid of Austria.
+Born on May 30, 1845, at the Royal Palace in Turin, Kingdom of Sardinia, now in Italy, he was the second of the three surviving sons and the third of the eight children of King Vittorio Emanuele II (King of Piedmont-Sardinia and later first King of Italy) and Archduchess Adelheid of Austria.
 Soon after his birth, Amedeo was given the title Duke of Aosta, which he was known as for most of his life.

 Amedeo had seven siblings but only four survived to adulthood: